 IBM Micromedex Apps are available free to Rutgers users.
 Please click here or go to the link above directly to learn how to download the apps.

 This is the official drug information app from PDR, allowing healthcare professionals free access to the current drug prescribing information available.
 It searches drug summaries updated by PDR within a week of manufacturers' updates.
 You may download the mobilePDR app from either App Store or Google Play depending on the type of your mobile device.

-Users must register in order to download mobile versions of the product.
-Any email address may be used as long as the user does so on a computer on the Rutgers network/IP range.
+You must register in the UpToDate website on a computer within the Rutgers network or IP range in order to download the mobile version of this resource.
+Any email address may be used.
 A limit of three downloads of the mobile app are allowed per person, on up to three devices.
 Registration is also required in order to earn CME/CE/CPD credit via UpToDate.
 ONLY AUTHORIZED RUTGERS UNIVERSITY USERS MAY ACCESS AND/OR DOWNLOAD THE APP FOR THIS PRODUCT TO A MOBILE DEVICE.